hendrtd/comp-2210/docs/modules/m2/exam/exam1.md

 # Exam 1

-This exam consists of objective questions and is designed to test your mastery of the course content in the specified modules.
-There are 100 points possible on the exam.
+This exam is designed to test your mastery of the course content in Module 1 and Module 2.
+The exam consists of a sequence of multiple-choice questions with 100 total points possible.
+For each question, select the **best** response from the choices presented.

 ## Rules